lrghust/simple-gossip-database-example/README.md

 ```
 *Note that the Load Balance Server uses port 10000, so don't use it here.*

+The output includes:
+- state: current state of this node server
+- neighbors: neighbor nodes information
+- table: the table stored on this server

 3. Launch the client:
 ```bash
 $ python Client.py